 About the CCPS Business and Entrepreneurship Minor

 The Business and Entrepreneurship minor has been designed to enhance opportunities and professionalism within any major program of study.
-Whether interested in natural sciences and health care, behavioral sciences, business, the arts, or education, the Business and Entrepreneurship minor will better prepare students to be innovative within established organizations or their own enterprise.
+Whether interested in natural sciences and health care, behavioral sciences, business, the arts, or education, the Business and Entrepreneurship minor will better prepare students to be innovative within established organizations or their own enterprises.

 The minor in Business and Entrepreneurship prepares future entrepreneurs by cultivating their creativity in developing new and innovative ideas, developing their abilities to initiate and sustain these ideas and fostering their commitment to social responsibility in the management of their ventures.

 The minor in Business and Entrepreneurship focuses on an integration of theoretical and practical knowledge, using business theories and liberal arts education in developing entrepreneurial ideas.
 A key class is the Ethical Problems/Entrepreneurial Answers class that promotes ethics and critical thinking.